Religion in Burkina Faso: Censuses

-Statistics on religion in Burkina Faso are inexact, because Islam and Christianity are often practised in tandem with African traditional religions.
-The Government of Burkina Faso stated in its most recent census (2019) that 63.8% of the population practise Islam, and that the majority of this group belong to the Sunni branch, while a small minority adheres to the Shi'a branch.
+Statistics on religion in Burkina Faso are considered approximate because Islam and Christianity are often practised in tandem with African traditional religions.
+The Government of Burkina Faso stated in its most recent census (2019) that 63.8% of the population practises Islam, and that the majority of this group belong to the Sunni branch, while a small minority adheres to the Shi'a branch.
 A significant number of Sunni Muslims identify with the Tijaniyah Sufi order.
-The Government has also estimated that some 26.3% are Christians (20.1% being Roman Catholics and 6.2% members of various Protestant denominations), 9.0% follow Traditional indigenous beliefs such as the Dogon religion, 0.2% have other religions, and 0.7% have none (atheism is virtually nonexistent).
+The Government has also recorded that some 26.3% are Christians (20.1% being Roman Catholics and 6.2% members of various Protestant denominations), 9.0% follow Traditional indigenous beliefs such as the Lobi and Dogon religions, 0.2% have other religions, and 0.7% have none (atheism is virtually nonexistent).

-Statistics on religious affiliation are approximate because Syncretism, incorporating traditional indigenous beliefs and practices, is widespread among both Christians and Muslims.
-The majority of citizens practise traditional indigenous religious beliefs to varying degrees, and strict adherence to Christian and Muslim beliefs is often nominal.
-Almost all citizens are believers, and atheism is virtually nonexistent.
-One 2015 study estimates some 200,000 Christian believers are from a Muslim background in the country, though not all are citizens.